US President Joe Biden to host Prime Minister Modi for a state dinner this summer - ExBulletin

 He made this statement on the sidelines of the Shanghai Cooperation Organization summit in Samarkand, Uzbekistan.

-“The era of today is not that of war and I told you about it during the call.
-Today we will have the opportunity to talk about how we can progress on the path to peace.
-India and Russia have remained together for several decades,” Prime Minister Modi had said.
+“Today’s era is not one of war and I told you about it on the call.
+Today we will have the opportunity to talk about how we can progress on the path of peace.
+India and Russia have been together for many decades,” Prime Minister Modi said.

-“We have talked on the phone several times about the Indo-Russian bilateral relations and various issues.
-We need to find ways to solve the food, energy security and fertilizer issues,” he added.
+“We have talked on the phone several times about the bilateral relations between India and Russia and various issues.
+We have to find ways to solve the problems of food, energy security and fertilizers,” he said. he adds.

 Meanwhile, US political leaders from both parties have sought to strengthen ties with Modi.